Plan to Survive a Food Allergy Attack

-Dr. Jackie Eghrari-Sabet, of Family Allergy & Asthma Care in Gaithersburg, Md., with some advice to help you protect your children from food allergies.
+Dr. Jackie Eghrari-Sabet, of Family ENT, Allergy & Asthma Center in Gaithersburg, Md., with some advice to help you protect your children from food allergies.

 The recent death of a Virginia girl has raised new questions about how schools and parents should handle students with severe allergies.